Ehanlion/mist_obsidian/_To-Do List.md

 	- [ ] Flesh out the Red-Stone Pass
 	- [ ] Work on Puck.
 You should add stuff about how he will tie in later to Deion in the wilds, not just in the past.
 		- [ ] Work on his path through the Marauders
+		- [ ] Maybe a sinister confrontation when Deion realizes that Puck is actually following the path of Garrick (evil and cruel) and this can be a good thing for either a face down or Deion to try to change Puck's ways.
 - [ ] Finish the Potions/Harvesting/Foraging system
 	- [ ] Find a way to neatly have a list for each region
 	- [ ] Read through botanicals book mother gave me